Counting geometric branches via the Frobenius map and $F$-nilpotent singularities: Computational aspects of purely inseparable extensions

-\begin{proof} Let $I\subset R$ be an ideal and suppose $I=(x_1,\cdots,x_n)R$.
-Then, $I^*S\subset (IS)^*=IS$ since $\phi(R^\circ)\subset S^\circ$, so for any $x \in I^*$, we have $x=\sum s_i x_i$ for some $s_1,\cdots,s_n \in S$.
+\begin{proof} Let $I\subset R$ be an ideal and suppose $I=(x_1,\ldots,x_n)R$.
+Then, $I^*S\subset (IS)^*=IS$ since $\phi(R^\circ)\subset S^\circ$, so for any $x \in I^*$, we have $x=\sum s_i x_i$ for some $s_1,\ldots,s_n \in S$.
 Then, $x^{p^{e_0}} = \sum s_i^{p^{e_0}} x_i^{p^{e_0}}$ is a Frobenius closure equation in $R$, so $x \in I^F$.
 Further, $e_0$ is independent of $x$, so $\fte I\le e_0$. \end{proof}

 \begin{srmk} A variety of modifications to \Cref{thm: sf-nilp if pi ext is freg} can be made by replacing the requirement that $S$ be weakly $F$-regular with another condition defined in terms of ideal closures.
-For instance, if $R\rightarrow S$ is finite and purely inseparable with pure inseparability index $e_0$, and $S$ is $F$-pure so that $\fte IS = 0$ then $\fte I \le e_0$. \end{srmk}
+For instance, if $R\rightarrow S$ is finite and purely inseparable with pure inseparability index $e_0$, and $S$ is $F$-pure, then $\fte I \le e_0$ for all ideals $I$ of $R$. \end{srmk}

 The above theorem shows that tight and Frobenius closure are more easily computable in rings where a known strongly $F$-regular purely inseparable extension exists and the pure inseparability index can be calculated.
 In particular, this gives us a method to compute the tight closure of an ideal in an $F$-nilpotent affine semigroup ring defined over a field.
 For us, an affine semigroup $A$ is a finitely generated sub-monoid of $\mbn^n$ for some $n$.